mvaliolahi/scheduler/README.md

     2. use a cron job to run the $scheduler->start() in a specific period of time.: `* * * * * php /project/schedule:run >> /dev/null 2>&1`

-Tips: Scheduler can be configured using another params named `timezone`, this parameter apply an specify timezone to add commands but you can overwrite them using `->timezone()` method.
+Tips: Scheduler can be configured using another params named `timezone`, this parameter apply an specific timezone to add commands but you can overwrite them using `->timezone()` method.

 ###### Frequencies:
            ->cron('* * * * *');	Run the command on a custom Cron schedule